BarbyKelly/quizproject/README.md

   ![btn error fixed](assets/images/readmeimg/btn_error_fixed.png)

-- When she clicked on "Main Menu" button at the end of the Quiz, button worked as expected, by displayin Main page
+- When Developer clicked on "Main Menu" button at the end of the Quiz, button worked as expected, by displaying the Main page

+### Blue background behind footer and container too long, on a small screen

 [Back to top](#contents)